Triangle-MX/Triangle-4.0/README.md

 - **Ultra Responsiveness**: Nearly 60% percent of our CSS code is dedicating to make out page mobile friendly and ultra responsive.

-- **Fast Loading**: The site is ultra fast and runs smoothly thanks to some JavaScript tweaks.
+- **Fast Loading**: The site is ultra fast and runs smoothly thanks to some JavaScript tweaks and minimized files (It even loads faster than Google when tested on certain servers).

 ## Easter Eggs